- This review contains affiliate links. Read more here.

 Great for entertaining your curious puppy, puzzle toys are a fun way to lessen separation anxiety and enrich your puppy’s day.

 Puppies love to chew.
-Giving them some durable chew toys can mean the difference between them chewing something safe and your beloved shoes.
+Durable chew toys give your new dog the option to gnaw on something safe instead of your beloved shoes.

 Have an energetic pup that needs a lot of exercise?
 Chase toys can help puppies get all that excess energy out.